-Found under brand name of Adderall and Adderall XR
+It has a generic name amphetamine and dextroamphetamine and is found under brand name of Adderall and Adderall XR.

 FDA category C

 This medication is not recommended in children under the age of 3